Skip to Content

 If you ask a newbie RVer what they’re most concerned about, they’ll likely say backing up their RV.
 This is especially true for Class A and travel trailer owners, though it’s a common concern for all RVers.

 The topic even came up in our RV Lifestyle Facebook group recently and it made me realize I should offer more advice on our blog.
-I started off by compiling the FB member’s suggestions into an article called RV Pro Tips: How to Back Up a Travel Trailer
+I started by compiling the FB member’s suggestions into an article called RV Pro Tips: How to Back Up a Travel Trailer

 Backing Up an RV Learner’s Kit